JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 Available modes:

+- `backup-ui`: Only copy UI files from ./components/ui to backup folder.
+- `restore-ui`: Only copy UI files from backup folder to ./components/ui.
+- `delete-backup`: Only delete backup files.
 - `copy-ui`: Only copy UI files.
 - `fix-headers`: Only replace headers.
-- `fix-cmake`: Only check and optionally replace CMakeLists.txt.
+- `fix-cmake`: Only check and replace CMakeLists.txt.
 - `fix-actions`: Only copy and create stubs for action functions.
+- `fix-flow`: Only copy an eez-flow.h into project to allow compilation without using EEZ-Flow
 - `all (default)`: Perform all actions.
+(Does not run restore-ui or delete-backup)

 **Viewing Help**